 - Provide free health services (universal health coverage): The state should ensure free health care services to their citizen.
 If the state cannot ensure free health services, then the state can rely on private sectors.
 However, the state has to regulate and ensure quality care and health services’ price standards.

 - Manufacture all essential drugs or subsidized them: The state can manufacture all essential drugs.
 Identify a list of key essential drugs and manufacture them, reducing the cost of drugs and medicine.
 If the government cannot produce those essential drugs, then ensure that drugs’ price is affordable and accessible, either subsidizing them or regulating the price.
 To ensure the above, the state needs to establish health forces like security forces, research institutes, pharmaceutical industry, vaccine research and developments, and service delivery systems.

-Finally, a person goes to a police station and makes a complaint.
+When, a person goes to a police station and makes a complaint.
 The police investigate his/her case and try to find a solution.
 The police do not charge the person for their services.
 But, in many places, when a person goes to a hospital for treatment, they have to pay an exorbitant price for the services.
-Why can the state not manage the hospital the way police services are managed?
+Why can’t the state manage the hospital the way police services are managed?
 Let us come out of the box and think.

 The blog will update Neo-Socialist Capitalism and Vaccine Socialism (lessons from COVID19 vaccines) VERY SOON – Tune In.

-Disclaimer: Views are my personal and don’t represent the view where I work.
+Disclaimer: Views are my personal and don’t represent the views of organization where I work.